I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 And that's how social proof persuaded me to buy.

 Social proof is a powerful tool you can leverage for your marketing strategy.
 With social proof, you can boost brand awareness.
 Plus, it will also help you build trust with your customer base.

 And building trust leads to increasing your conversion rate.

 Let's explore what social proof is all about.
-We'll go over why it works, and how to best use it for your ecommerce business.
+We'll review why it works and how best to use it for your ecommerce business.